On Friday, April 5, 2024, the Renal Lifecycle symposium took place in Utrecht, the Netherlands. The symposium covered the state of the

 Investigating the protection of heart and kidneys in patients with severe kidneyfailure

-Information about experiences with research participation is extremely important.
+Information about experiences with participating in research is extremely important.
 That is why the Dutch Kidney Patients Association (NVN) has been closely involved in this study from the very beginning.
-To further improve the experiences of participating in the Renal Lifecycle study, the NVN, in collaboration with researchers from the Renal Lifecycle study, has developed a questionnaire to better capture these experiences.
+To further improve the experiences of participating in the Renal Lifecycle study, the NVN, in collaboration with researchers from the Renal Lifecycle study, has developed a questionnaire to gain an even clearer understanding of participants’ experiences.
 With this, we hope to gather input from as many different patient perspectives as possible and ensure that the study aligns optimally with the needs of participants.
 Thank you very much in advance for your cooperation!

 Timeline